oshata/godot-docs-cs464-oshata/getting_started/step_by_step/scripting_languages.rst

   have dynamic types by default, but you also can use type hints for strong type checks.

+*GDScript in Godot 4.2 has seen several improvements, including performance optimizations and enhanced editor integrations that offer better syntax highlighting and error detection in real-time.*

 GDScript looks like Python as you structure your code blocks using indentations, but it doesn't work the same way in practice.
 It's inspired by multiple languages, including Squirrel, Lua, and Python.